-Pam has been a practising yogini for 17 years and a teacher for 14.
+Pam has been a practising yogini for almost 2 decades and a teacher for 15 years.
 Her love of yoga awakened on her travels in India where she practiced and studied with many inspirational teachers.
 She lived and worked at the Sivananda Ashram, Kerala and went on to study with Sivananda School of Vedanta in the Bahamas where she gained her teaching qualification (certified Yoga Alliance Teacher).

 Pam has since completed further studies with the master teacher, Yogarupa, Rod Stryker.
 Rod is a student of Pandit Rajmani Tigunait PhD and a teacher in the lineage of the great Sri Swami Rama of the Himalayas.

 She has studied with Ashtanga legend Ron Reid of Toronto who was a long time student of the late Sri K Pattabhi Jois and Rusty Wells - the Bhakti Flow master of San Francisco.
 In 2010 Pam lived in Bali, Indonesia where she attended advanced teacher training with Radiantly Alive and worked as a teacher with Vibrant Living Yoga.

 Pam's teaching style is an integration all of her trainings and experiences into a unique flowing blend of physical postures, with emphasis on the breath and working where you are.
 She calls it "Hatha Flow".
 She creates a safe and friendly environment for her students.
 Her classes include breathing techniques (pranayama), postures (asanas), yoga nidra (profound guided relaxation) and meditation.